Alfred Dyer: Life

 During the First World War, Dyer was chairman of the Recruiting Committee and the Military Advisory Committee, and when hostilities ended he became honorary secretary of the War Memorial Fund, through which £62,000 was raised for the voluntary hospitals.
-He also compilled the Borough Roll of Honour.
+He also compiled the Borough Roll of Honour.

 A keen bowler, Dyer was the first captain of the White Rock Bowling Club, which was formed in the Spring of 1916.
 When the Rosemount Bowling Club was formed in 1921, Eustace Percy, 1st Baron Percy of Newcastle was invited to become its president and Dyer its vice-president.
 When Percy left the constituency in 1937, Dyer became the club's second president, which he retained until his death.
 The development of Hastings as a centre of bowls is largely due to his advocacy.

 Dyer was one of the founders of the Ex-Service Men's Club formed immediately after the First World War, and for some time was its honorary secretary.
 Later, he successfully appealed for funds to provide for the local branch of the British legion, and was appointed an honorary member of the Legion and became one of the trustees of the local headquarters.
 He took a keen and active interest in movements to alleviate distress among local unemployed in the years between the wars.

 Dyer was appointed a director of the Hastings and East Sussex Buildings Society in 1921 and chairman in 1940.
 He was a local director of the Sun Insurance Office.